NRTeam/EDAMailbotBaseline/ReadMe.md

 # Current Model Training for EDA Mailbot
-This repository contains a base line for the FDFA & IPT Pocathon with the ETH.
+This repository contains a base line for the FDFA, IPT and eestec LC Zurich Pocathon 'Sk[AI] is the limit!
+Hack it happen'.

-This training consists of following 3 Parts:
+Currently we are using this code to train our model, which predicts services, impact, urgency and incident type of german mails.
+The data you will receive is equal to the export after cleaning.

 ## Cleaning
 - Read data from csv